free5lot/hid-apple-patched/README.md

 ----------
 _**The instructions of build, check, install will be posted a bit later.**_

+__UPDATE 2015: Maybe Macbook Pro 2015 has different key code for FN key and requires one line change before applying the patch.
+Further investigation is required, for more information see [issue #9](https://github.com/free5lot/hid-apple-patched/issues/9).__

 ### About
 A patched version of hid-apple allows GNU/Linux user **to swap the FN and left Control keys** on Macbook Pro, external Apple keyboards and probably other Apple devices.